adrianthongkh/SudokuSolver-Delphi/README.md

 # SudokuSolver-Delphi
-A delphi implementation to solve Sudoku.
+A delphi implementation using backtracking (recursion) to solve Sudoku.
 (GUI-based)